KyberNetwork/developer-portal/docs/api_abi-kyberfeehandler.md

 <br />

 ### `EthReceived`
-Event logging the receiving of ETH in the FeeHandler.
+Event logging the receiving of ETH to the FeeHandler.
 ___
 event __EthReceived__(uint256 amount)
 | Parameter | Type  | Description |